Get Counts uses the $_counter

 and get

-Perl methods to return the current number of Completed respondent records for a given question (or variable) option.
+Perl methods to return the current number of respondent records for a given question (or variable) option.

 set list: DRINKS